Cecilia Conforti

 Tra il 1940 e il 1941, la Grecia fu occupata da Italia e Germania, con il governo legittimo in esilio guidato da re Giorgio II.
 Nei primi anni il governo greco, guidato da Sofoklīs Venizelos, si stabilì al Cairo in Egitto, sotto la protezione dell’esercito inglese.

-Cava de’ Tirreni fu coinvolta nelle operazioni legate all’Operazione Avalanche.
-La città subì i bombardamenti e l’occupazione tedesca seguiti all’arrivo degli Alleati, che la usarono come base logistica.
+Nel 1943 Cava de’ Tirreni fu coinvolta nelle operazioni legate all’Operazione Avalanche.
+La città subì i bombardamenti e l’occupazione tedesca seguiti all’arrivo degli Alleati, che la usarono successivamente come base logistica.

 Dopo lo Sbarco, nel 1944, trovò sede a Cava de’ Tirreni grazie al supporto degli Alleati, sfruttando la vicinanza strategica a Salerno e la sicurezza offerta dalla città.